 Some devices were designed before IoT existed and any connection was even possible.
 These devices have never been "hardened," the process for identifying and eliminating or mitigating vulnerabilities.
 Many other legacy devices are inexpensive or not designed with specific IoT security in mind, so they lack IoT cybersecurity features despite good intentions of the manufacturer.

 Because this new IoT connectivity covers such a large and often unfamiliar attack surface and IoT devices and apps can hold massive troves of personal, operational, and corporate data, IoT security pros need to go beyond the traditional information security requirements of confidentiality, integrity, and availability.

 IoT cybersecurity pros are of course concerned with data breaches and other cyberattacks.
 But, because an IoT vulnerability has the potential to cause life-threatening physical danger or shutdown of profit-making operations, they must especially concern themselves with securing connectivity, device hardening, threat monitoring, and security posture management, as well as securing data on the backend in the cloud.

 Understanding IoT cybersecurity starts with a threat model

-Threat modeling is used by many IoT security companies to understand how an attacker might be able to compromise a system and then make sure appropriate measures are in place to prevent or mitigate an attack.
+Threat modeling with programs such as Azure Digital Twins is used by many IoT security companies to understand how an attacker might be able to compromise a system and then make sure appropriate measures are in place to prevent or mitigate an attack.

 IoT cybersecurity attacks can threaten: